-- 10.R.1.a.1.
-Each department and discipline shall schedule regular professors as per this contract. - 10.R.1.a.2.
-If there are assignments remaining to be assigned, adjunct professors with rehire rights shall then be assigned for their one contractual assignment or equivalent based on their rehire right status in 10.R according to the maintained Human Resources' seniority list based on the adjunct's preference. - 10.R.1.a.3.
+10.R.1.a.1.
+Each department and discipline shall schedule regular professors as per this contract.
+10.R.1.a.2.
+If there are assignments remaining to be assigned, adjunct professors with rehire rights shall then be assigned for their one contractual assignment or equivalent based on their rehire right status in 10.R according to the maintained Human Resources' seniority list based on the adjunct's preference.
+10 R 1 a 3 After adjuncts with rehire rights are scheduled, any remaining

+10.R.1.a.3.
 After adjuncts with rehire rights are scheduled, any remaining assignments shall be scheduled based on adjunct availability and seniority or expertise.